wp-plugins/user-specific-content/readme.txt

 `[O_U user_name="Administrator,Author,Contributor"]Content goes here[/O_U]`
 where Administrator,Author,Contributor are different user roles.

-= Can i use the shortcode more then once in a post? =
+= Can I use the shortcode more then once in a post? =

 YES you can use it as many times as you want eg:
 `[O_U user_role="Administrator"]admin content goes here[/O_U]
 [O_U user_name="Bainternet,Steve,david"]specific users content goes here[/O_U]`

-= Can i change the blocked massage for a specific shortcode? =
+= Can I change the blocked massage for a specific shortcode? =

 YES you can just add your blocked message as a shortcode parameter eg:
 `[O_U user_role="Administrator" blocked_meassage="admins only!"]admin content goes here[/O_U]`

+= Can I use the shortcode for logged in or looged out users? = Yep just use the `logged_status` parameter ex:
+`[O_U logged_status="in"]You only see this if you are logged in[/O_U]` Or
+`[O_U logged_status="out"]You only see this if you are logged out[/O_U]`

 == Screenshots ==
 1. User Specific Content metabox
 2. User Specific Content settings panel

 == Changelog ==
+1.0.3 Removed some leftover testing code.

+1.0.2 Major updates:
+= Pls make sure to save settings in option panel after updating. =
+* Added support for multiple roles per user.
+* Added better support for multisite.
+* Fixed settings panel not saving.
+* Added a "clear selection" to multiple select dropdowns.
+* Added `logged_status` shortcode parameter, See FAQ.
+* added hooks To allow metabox on custom post types in case the settings panel can't pick them up: filter hook: `USC_allowed_post_types` action hook: `USC_add_meta_box`

 1.0.1 quick typo fix.

 1.0.0 Major updates: